Boat Documentation Requirements

 - Letters & Numbers must be read from left to right.

-- Characters must be of contrasting color to color of boat (and not outlined, shadowed or rounded)
+- Characters must be of contrasting color to color of the boat.

 Note: if the background is multicolored or patterned, a block out area of a single color may be required to facilitate readability.